When you join the Great Commission Foundation (GCF), we can provide you with more than donations support.

 The Great Commission Foundation is a registered charity in Canada and the U.S.A. and our donors trust that we maintain compliance with the Canadian Revenue Agency (CRA) and the U.S. Internal Revenue Service (IRS).
 We processed almost $28 Million in donations in 2018 for over 350 projects.
-We maintain careful records, provide donor support and operate in compliance with Canada Revenue Agency.
+We maintain careful records, provide donor support and operate in compliance with Government requirements for charities.

 As an affiliated agent with GCF, you will receive premium donation processing through Blackbaud Raiser’s Edge™ along with the power of Financial Edge™.
 Donations can be handled in a variety of forms: cheque, cash, credit card, recurring donations, event registrations and more.
 Ministry supporters can contact us by email or phone, we are happy to answer their donation questions.

 ONLINE FUNDRAISING TOOLS:

 When you join the Great Commission Foundation, we provide an online donation page.
 We can also create a customized version that can be embedded on your organization’s website.
 You can also run Peer-to-Peer Online Fundraising with customized websites.
 In addition to standard events, agents can opt for Do It Yourself Virtual Events.
 Fundraising tools such as reports and mailing lists are also available to all our agents.

 The Great Commission Foundation provides Canadian donors with official tax receipts they can use as a tax benefit.